backstage/backstage/docs/auth/auth-backend-classes.md

 To instantiate OAuth providers (the same but for different environments), use `OAuthEnvironmentHandler.mapConfig`.
-It's a helper to iterate over a configuration object that is a map of environment to configurations.
+It's a helper to iterate over a configuration object that is a map of environments to configurations.
 See one of the existing OAuth providers for an example of how it is used.

 Given the following configuration: